 There will be no general monitoring of telephone and e-mail communications or intranet/ internet use.
 To defend against attacks on the IT infrastructure or individual users, protective measures can be implemented for the connections to the FPT Software network that block technically harmful content or that analyze the attack patterns.
 For security reasons, the use of telephone equipment, e-mail addresses, the intranet/internet and internal social networks can be logged for a temporary period.
 Evaluations of this data from a specific person can be made only in a concrete, justified case of suspected violations of laws or policies of FPT Software.
 The evaluations can be conducted only by investigating departments while ensuring that the principle of proportionality is met.
 The relevant national laws must be observed.

-This policy should be reviewed and evaluated twice a year to reflect the latest status of international standards, legal regulations, technologies, and businesses, and to ensure the timeliness of personal data management practices.
+This policy must be reviewed and evaluated twice a year to reflect the latest status of international standards, legal regulations, technologies, and businesses, and to ensure the timeliness of personal data management practices.

 This policy is based on an announcement process that will enable personnel to understand the relevant principles and provisions of the personal data protection management policy so that they can follow it.

-This policy was revised and reviewed by the Personal Data Protection Working Group, approved by the Global Data Protection Officer and the responsible FPT Software board member (CFO).
+This policy must be revised and reviewed by the Personal Data Protection Working Group, approved by the Global Data Protection Officer and the responsible FPT Software board member (CFO).
 The Global Data Protection Officer is responsible for implementation and internal audits.

 Compliance with the Data Protection Policy and the applicable data protection laws is checked annually with data protection audits and other controls.
 The performance of these controls is the responsibility of the Data Protection Representatives.
 The results of the data protection controls must be reported to the Global Data Protection Officer and the responsible FPT Software board member (CFO).
 On request, the results of data protection controls will be made available to the responsible data protection authority.
 The responsible data protection authority can perform its own controls of compliance with the regulations of this Policy, as permitted under national law.